PSS-UU/aubon/README.md

 5. Run `npm install`
 6. Install db-migrate `npm install -g db-migrate`
 7. Setup the database with `db-migrate up`
-8. Run `npm start` to start the server
+8. Run `npm start` to start the server.

+If you are running Ubuntu for Windows (WSL) you need to run `sudo service postgresql start` to start the database the first time you start your terminal.

 ### Updating the database